-When looking for somewhere to invest your hard-earned money, it’s only natural that generating a respectable return will be high on your priority list - something which has been particularly in focus in the last decade or so when many savers have suffered from negligible returns coupled with rising inflation.
+When looking for where to invest money, it’s only natural that generating a respectable return will be high on your priority list - something which has been particularly in focus in the last decade or so when many savers have suffered from negligible returns coupled with rising inflation.

-Savers and investors are seeking out alternative options such as Direct Lending
+Savers and investors are seeking out alternative investments such as Direct Lending

-Considering the ‘saver unfriendly’ environment we continue to find ourselves in, it is no surprise that the last few years have seen an increasing number of savers and investors seeking out alternative finance options in the hunt for a better return on their cash.
-Newer asset classes such as Direct lending (which includes Peer-to-Peer lending) have become increasingly mainstream as more investors include them within their portfolios.
+Considering the ‘saver unfriendly’ environment we continue to find ourselves in, it is no surprise that the last few years have seen an increasing number of savers and investors seeking out alternative investments in the hunt for a better return on their cash.
+Newer asset classes such as Direct lending (which includes peer to peer lending) have become increasingly mainstream as more investors include them within their portfolios.

 Relative to some other asset classes, part of the appeal of direct lending is its attractive returns.
 High returns can be tempting - after all wouldn’t most of us prefer our money to be working for us rather than sitting idle earning negligible interest (even loosing value in real terms if you bring rising inflation into the equation).